Law - Political Science - Administration

 Presentation

-Educational coordinators:
+Educational managers:

 Anne PONSEILLE and Aurélie THONNAT

-Registration opens on September 1
+Registration will begin on September 1.

-► Administrative registration :
+► Administrative registration:

-> Initial training : dsp-inscriptions-licences @ umontpellier.fr
+> Initial training: dsp-registrations-licenses @ umontpellier.fr

-> Continuing education : elyse.siong @ umontpellier.fr - Tel: 04 34 43 25 93
+> Continuing education: elyse.siong @ umontpellier.fr - Tel: 04 34 43 25 93

 Objectives